 FICO - The First Step to Home Buying

 The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
 In reality, the home buying process begins with your finances.
-To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in Kern County.
+To realize your goal of owning a home, you must consider your FICO score along with the type of lender for which you'll qualify in California.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people usually have a score of 650, but scores are tiered from 300 to 850.
 Since we've experienced an economic downturn, however, some people have seen their score drop dramatically after underemployment, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
 Some of the pieces in summing up your FICO score include: